calliope-project/calliope/docs/user_defined_math/helper_functions.md

 ## sum

-Using `sum(..., over=)` in an expression allows you to sum over one or more dimension of your component array (be it a parameter, decision variable, or global expression).
+Using `sum(..., over=)` in an expression allows you to sum over one or more dimensions of your component array (be it a parameter, decision variable, or global expression).

 ## select_from_lookup_arrays